Hiking at Big Buddha and the Wisdom Path

 Shortly beyond this the path starts to turn north and the cable cars come into view.
 Finally it drops down a flight of steps where it rejoins the path that skirted around the other side of Nei Lek Shan.
 A left turn here leads gently downhill back towards Ngong Ping again and more splendid views of the Buddha.
 Finally the path meets the cable car and continues beneath it for the last few metres back into Ngong Ping village.

 The entire route is just a shade over four kilometres.
-The Buddha statue is illuminated on the first and fifteenth day of the lunar month, ie the new moon and full moon.
+The Buddha statue is illuminated on the first and fourteenth day of the lunar month, ie the new moon and the night before full moon.
 If you stay for the illuminated Buddha it is worth remembering that the last buses and cable car tend to leave quite early.
 If you do miss them it takes about thirty minutes to walk down the hill (2.3 kilometres) to the main road where there the number 23 bus goes to Tung Chung about every 15 minutes.
 The number 1, to Mui Wo ferry is about once an hour.
 Download the New Lantao Bus Company app for your phone